Loy Krathong: Overview

+The earliest record of Loy Krathong is a bas-relief depiction on the Bayon, a late-12th, early-13th-century temple in Cambodia built by King Jayavarman VII during the Khmer Empire.
+A bas-relief on the upper level depicts a queen residing on the boat to float the krathong in the river whereas six other royal concubines are depicted below, some of which are holding the krathong and dedicating at the riverbank in a similar tradition practiced in present-day Cambodia.
+Nothing exists to suggest Loy Krathong was a tradition in the "water-scarce" city of Sukhothai.
+Knowledge of Loy Krathong was limited to Bangkok elites prior to World War II.
+Driven by nationalism, a post-coup pop song, and then an economic initiative to attract tourists in the 1960s, Loy Krathong became an "invented tradition" in Thailand.
 Similarities can be observed with Kartik Purnima celebrated in the eastern state of Odisha in India.
 This festival is called Boita Bandana\ Dangā Bhasā, which is observed on the Kartik Purnima or full moon day of Kartik month (which corresponds to October–November) in Odia calendar.
 Loy Krathong festivities are usually celebrated during the period which corresponds to Kartik Purnima.
 Odisha being part of the ancient Kalinga which had strong maritime trade relations with Southeast Asia, the similarities in all these festivals may not be coincidental.

 Etymology

 According to the 1999 Royal Institute Dictionary, loi (ลอย) means 'to float', while krathong (กระทง) has various meanings, one of which is 'a small vessel made of leaves which can be floated on water during the Loy Krathong festival.'
-Moreover, according to the Royal Society of Thailand, the word krathong is derived from Old Chinese word 鐙 or 燈 (//*k-tˤəŋ//) which means ritual vessel or lamp.
-However, other sources believe krathong to be a derivate of the Malay word kantong (Kantong), which has a similar pronunciation and the same meaning.
+Others believe krathong to be a derivate of the Malay word kantong (Kantong).
+Other sources say it comes from Khmer.

+Khmer - Malay\Java\Cham loanword កន្ទោង kɑntouŋ: noun; small container made of banana leaves (used esp. for steaming cakes or as a container for religious offerings such as food, tobacco, or betel).